 of.
 Would you really be interested in

 seeing whether Stourbridge can beat Biggleswade?
-Or whether England can see off Devon Athletic?
+Or whether can see off Devon Athletic?
 I suspect that you couldn’t give a monkey’s.
 Corby Town

 So, here’s the deal; we will restrict our selection to games from the senior leagues plus those games from the FA Cup that are between clubs from the senior leagues.
 How does that sound?
 I don’t know why I am asking; I am doing it anyway.